 As an independent contractor, you’re likely very busy balancing projects on different job sites week after week.
 Because of this, there’s probably been a time or two where you’ve had concerns about where some of your tools and equipment are, and what they might cost to replace.
 They could be lost or even have gone missing because of theft, and as someone who relies on tools and equipment to get work done, this can impact your bottom line and delay project completions.

-Every year, millions of dollars’ worth of equipment and tools are stolen in Canada.
-Heavy equipment and tools are an easy target for thieves; not only are they easy to steal, they’re easy to sell.
+In 2021 alone, almost $1 billion dollars’ worth of equipment and tools were stolen from construction workers and contractors.
+Heavy equipment and tools are an easy target for thieves as they are easy to steal and easy to sell.

 No matter how secure you keep your equipment and tools, you may not always be able to prevent theft.
-But there are some steps you can take to make sure you have organized records for all your equipment and tools.
+That’s why recordkeeping is so important.
+It helps ensure that you have organized records for all your equipment and tools.
 This way, you’ll know where to find them, and can be certain about whether they’ve been misplaced or in fact have been stolen.

 - Helps you keep track of your inventory

 - Helps you track how much you’ve spent on tools and equipment

 - Helps you keep on top of service dates